SebaSOFT/walls-have-ears/README.md

 - Ignores open doors so sound should not be muffled if listened throughan open door

 ## How it works
-- Enable Token Vision on the scene (this is a MUST)
+- Enable Token Vision on the scene (this is a **MUST**)
-- Set sound occlussion to limited or none as needed
+- **EITHER** Set sound occlussion on Walls to limited or none as needed
+- **OR** Disable "Constrained by Walls" on the Sound
+- It works with sound easing (volume changing)
-- It will detect walls and muffle the sound
+- It will detect walls and muffle the sound (see table below)
-- It also works with sound easing
-- Windows are less likely to muffle
+- Windows are less likely to muffle (see table below)
-- Terrain walls don't contribute to muffling
+- Terrain walls don't contribute to muffling (see table below)
-- Ethereal Walls don't contribute to muffling
+- Ethereal Walls don't contribute to muffling (see table below)

 See: